 How to View Facebook

 For dealerships, these numbers have a few important implications:

-- If you’ve been investing in Facebook as a platform, engaging with your community and promoting your local dealership — congratulations!
+- If you’ve been investing in Facebook as a platform, engaging with your community and promoting your dealership and all its locations — congratulations!
 You’ve made the right move.
 Despite its ongoing privacy scandals and slip-ups – and Cambridge Analytica is only one of them – Facebook remains a very popular place.
 Users may grumble about Facebook, but where are they going to go?
 They’re using Facebook to do everything from share with their friends to look for automobiles to purchase from dealerships.

 - You cannot afford to view Facebook as a social network for your nephew to manage in his spare time.
 Facebook has evolved into a complex e-commerce platform for consumers to connect with and buy cars from dealerships, and talk about them.
 Think of Facebook now as an e-commerce, advertising and customer service platform, as well as a springboard for improving your reputation.

 Now is a good time to do a gut check and make sure that you: